Advocacy and Intervention

 Report a Scam

-The Advocacy and Intervention Division at the New Mexico Office of Attorney General wants to hear about scams that affect people in New Mexico.
+The Advocacy and Intervention Division at the NM Department of Justice wants to hear about scams that affect people in New Mexico.
 However, our advocates will always encourage you to report a scam to the Federal Trade Commission, which keeps a constant and current log of scams, that keeps and compiles the national “do not call” registry, and that sometimes can help consumers recover funds taken by a scammer.
 To submit to the FTC visit the website ReportFraud.ftc.gov.

 Patient Debt Collection